-To use a vCenter Single Sign On token to login to a vCenter Server, the example uses header handlers to manipulates the HTTP and SOAP header elements of the login request.
+To use a vCenter Single Sign-On token to login to a vCenter server, the example uses header handlers to manipulates the HTTP and SOAP header elements of the login request.
 After establishing a handler, subsequent requests automatically invoke the handler.

-An extraction handler obtains the HTTP session cookie provided by the vCenter Server.
-After setting up the handler, a call to the RetrieveServiceContent method will invoke the handler to extract the cookie from the Server response.

-Insertion handlers put the vCenter Single Sign On token and a timestamp into the SOAP header and the session cookie into the HTTP header of the login request.
+- An extraction handler obtains the HTTP session cookie provided by the vCenter server.
+After setting up the handler, a call to the RetrieveServiceContent method will invoke the handler to extract the cookie from the server response. - Insertion handlers put the vCenter Single Sign-On token and a timestamp into the SOAP header and the session cookie into the HTTP header of the login request.

-The following figure shows the use of handlers to manipulate header elements when establishing a vCenter Single Sign On session with a vCenter Server.
+Figure 6-1 shows the use of handlers to manipulate header elements when establishing a vCenter Single Sign-On session with a vCenter server.